GMarqz/genshin-talent-check-frontend/README.md

 - **Set a level of priority** for each building characters
 - **Mark** a specific character to `🛑Break` if they give up on building the character

+## Next steps

+- Add a feature that returns how many materials is needed to increase a talent level to the next level or any selected level.
+- Change modal style